Updated for tax year 2020.

-Are you asking for a receipt and itemizing your donations when donate to charities?
+Are you asking for a receipt when you donate to charities?

 You should be.

 Beyond the personal satisfaction of donating to charitable organizations, there could also be income tax benefits for your kind gestures.

-Generally, you can take a deduction for contributions of money or property that you make to a qualified organization, but there are limitations based on your adjusted gross income.
+Generally, you can take a deduction for contributions of money or property made to a qualified organization.
+There are limitations, however, based on your adjusted gross income (AGI).

 Itemize your deductions

-In order to benefit from the donation for income tax purposes, you must file the Federal Form 1040 long form and itemize your deductions on Schedule A.
+In order to benefit from the donation for income tax purposes, you must file Federal Form 1040 and itemize your deductions on Schedule A.

-If the total of your itemized deductions (including the charitable contributions) are greater than the standard deduction for your particular filing status, your itemized deductions will decrease your taxable income and tax liability.
+If the total of your itemized deductions (including charitable contributions) is greater than the standard deduction for your particular filing status, your itemized deductions will decrease your taxable income and tax liability.

 Common types of organizations that are considered qualified